-The State of Hawaii's commercial vehicle inspection program is a comprehensive program that focuses on program activities to keep unsafe CMV's and CMV drivers off of Hawaii 's roadways.
+The State of Hawaii's commercial vehicle inspection program is a comprehensive program that focuses on program activities to keep unsafe CMV's and CMV drivers off of Hawaii's roadways.
 Commercial vehicle inspections are conducted statewide by our Motor Carrier Safety Officers and the local police departments throughout the year in an effort to reduce the number of CMV crashes and fatalities and to remain below the National CMV Fatality Reduction Goal.
 Hawaii conducts North American Standard Levels I to V inspections, general hazardous materials, cargo tank and passenger vehicle inspections.
 Our roadside inspections are conducted at a fixed inspection site and at various random roadside locations throughout the state.
-In Hawaii, we have only one fixed inspection site.
+In Hawaii , we have only one fixed inspection site.
 The other locations are areas that are coned off from the major thoroughfares.
-While conducting roadside inspections, officer and public safety is the first priority.
-We have been losing areas that we previously used to conduct Level I inspections.
+While conducting roadside inspections.
 Although Level I inspections are our main focus, sometimes with community development and road constructions, for the safety of our officers, we also conduct Level II and III roadside inspections.
 We continue to focus our inspections targeting the high-risk locations, areas with a high concentration of CMV activity and areas where enforcement activity is low, and also target any contributing factors that may lead to crashes.